hridayc7/hridayc7.github.io/_posts/2024-10-18-chippy-chips.md

   - Blog
   - Development
 tags:
-  - Post Formats
+  - Football
-  - readability
+  - Food
-  - standard
+  - Reading
 ---

 One of the craziest Saturday nights of my life resulted in the development of this personal website.
 Last night, I lit a Vanilla Pumpkin candle from Trader Joe's and proceeded to read a chapter from *Turtles All the Way Down* by John Green.